 The Nike Zoom Waffle Racer VIIs—made by the company co-founded by legendary coach Bill Bowerman—seemed to fit the bill.
 I know two people (now in their 40s) who were using Nike Waffle Racers for high school cross-country meets more than two decades ago.
 Now on its seventh iteration, the Waffle Racer’s tread is a little different from the originals but the shoes remain true to its heritage of being a light-weight flat with good traction for off-road running.
 They even accept spikes.

-At an MSRP of $55, they don’t require a huge slush fund for shoes and are reputed to last a long time.
-Of course, more important than their cost is how they feel and how they perform, and having already put 132 miles on them at the time of this writing, I can report positively about the latter.
+At an MSRP of $55, they don’t require a huge slush fund for shoes.
+Of course, more important than their cost is how they feel and how they perform, and having already put 132 miles on them at the time of this writing, I can report positively about that.

 Upon receiving and weighing them, I was shocked to see that each shoe in size 9.5 weigh only 6.3 ounces.
 This is only 0.5 ounces more than the Puma H-Streets and 0.4 ounces less than the Puma Salohs.
 I was amazed they were lighter than the Salohs despite having significantly better tread from cross-country conditions.

 The Waffle Racers feel like the H-Streets and Salohs too, with a thin heel, high flexibility and virtually non-existent support or cushioning.
 The main difference is that the Waffle Racers are narrower in the toe box.
 I have feet that are of average or maybe slightly less-than-average width, so I’d think these shoes would be unsuitable for anyone with wide feet.
 At first I was concerned that it would be a problem for myself, but long runs of 13 and 17 miles in these shoes allayed these concerns as they resulted in no blisters or hot spots.

 I plan on doing all trail races—including some ultras—in these shoes this year, so I may have more to report then.